 What's the risk of a third-party image?

 Because anyone can publish an image on Docker Hub, third-party containers may contain malware or insecure software, or may set insecure settings.
 These may result in cryptojacking.
-For example, a malicious actor who stores malicious code as a Github gist and thens RUN curl when the container is built.
+For example, a malicious actor who stores malicious code as a Github gist and then RUN curl when the container is built.
 See this Example of a malicious image in Dockerhub.

-Limit packages: Because packages increase the risks, don't install unnecessary packages in your containers.
+Because packages increase the risks, don't install unnecessary packages in your containers.

-Try inspecting the Dockerfile and only include those parts you feel are trustworthy.
-Note that auditing a Dockerfile can sometimes take as long as configuring the image yourself.
+Try inspecting the Dockerfile and only include parts you feel are trustworthy.
+Note: Auditing a Dockerfile can sometimes take as long as configuring the image yourself.